thoughtspot/thoughtspot.github.io/_appliance/hardware/hardware-and-deployment.md

 ## Network connection

-Before you can access ThoughtSpot, you will need a network connection.
+Before you can access ThoughtSpot, you need a network connection.

 Refer to [Network Ports]({{ site.baseurl }}/admin/setup/firewall-ports.html) in the Administrator's Guide to see which ports must remain open to outside traffic